________________________________________________________________________________________

 change their diets at the last moment.

-Unfortunately for them, they have had ample time
+Unfortunately for them, they have had ample

-to acquire immunities to common diseases and
+time to acquire immunities to common

-and beds contract.
-At some critical point we have
+the lush forests and beds contract.
+At some

-the many chasing the few and the entire system
+critical point we have the many chasing the few

-collapses quite suddenly.
-This phenomenon
+and the entire system collapses quite suddenly.

-production consists of phytoplankton.
-All aquatic
+phytoplankton.
+All aquatic animals ultimately

-animals ultimately owe their livelihood to these
+owe their livelihood to these plants.